Tax Documents

 Due by the end of July, for the previous plan year (or 7 months after the end of the plan year, for a non-calendar plan).

 You are responsible for filing 5500-EZ if required.
-Carry will reach out with annual reminders around early July, and can provide assistance in filling out the form.
+Carry will reach out with annual reminders around early July.
+For pre-approved Opinion Letter and plan codes, or other questions on how to fill out the form reach out to us at support@carry.com.

-As your own Solo 401k plan administrator, you are responsible for generating and filing 1099-R if required.
-Carry will reach out with annual reminders in January, and can e-file the form on your behalf if requested by the deadline which was January 31.
+As your own Solo 401k plan administrator, you are responsible for generating and filing your Solo 401k 1099-R if required, it will not be automatically generated for you.
+Carry will reach out with annual reminders in January.

-Required for withdrawals, in-plan conversions, and other tax-reportable events.
+This form is required for withdrawals, in-plan conversions, and other tax-reportable events.
+This form is not typically required for contributions.

 Here are some examples that would require filing form 1099-R: